-Phillip M. Fernandez - Mr. Fernandez joined Shasta Ventures, a venture capital firm, as a Venture Partner in January 2017.
+Phillip M. Fernandez - Mr. Fernandez was a Venture Partner at Shasta Ventures, a venture capital firm, from January 2017 until his retirement in January 2018.
 Mr. Fernandez was a founder of Marketo, Inc., a global digital marketing software company, and served as its Chief Executive Officer and President from January 2006 to August 2016.
-Prior to that, he held various positions at Epiphany, Inc., a marketing software company acquired by SSA Global Technologies, Inc., including as President and Chief Operating Officer.
+Prior to that, he was with Epiphany, Inc., a marketing software company acquired by SSA Global Technologies, Inc., from 1999 to 2005, including as President and Chief Operating Officer from July 2003 until September 2005.